 It is August the first, and the summer of 2010 is slipping away from us.
 Like most folks I have been so busy that sitting back and really enjoying summer has been a challenge.
-However, I am a hard core summer person, so you can be sure I have already created a few indelible memories that can keep me warm through the winter.
+However, I am a hardcore summer person so you can be sure I have already created a few indelible memories that can keep me warm through the winter.
 Even more important is that there is still plenty of time left to have some fun and create some more of those memories that last well beyond the winter.
 I can still remember the boating trip from last summer when my youngest daughter finally fell in love with the Crystal Coast.
 An even older memory is our trip to Cape Lookout five years ago.
+You have to do that trip differently now.
 Once you start the process of digging up memories, they tend to flow freely.
 The Cape Lookout trip reminded me of a wonderful fishing trip to Beaufort in the fall of 2005.
 Making memories that last is easy in a place like the Crystal Coast.With so many wonderful things to do here at the beach, it is sometimes hard to choose.
-A good rule of thumb is that if you have never tired something before, you will likely remember your first attempt much more vividly than you will remember doing what you have always done.
+A good rule of thumb is that if you have never tried something before, you will likely remember your first attempt much more vividly than you will remember doing what you have always done.

 There is plenty of room on the beach to write your own memories in the sand.
 You can create a memory in an afternoon.
 Your memories can be anything from a group kayak trip to a leisurely ride over to Hammocks Beach on the state's pontoon boat.
 Even a family outing to play miniature golf or walk the docks in Beaufort can turn into a memory makes you smile each time it slides into your consciousness.

 The important thing is to seize the opportunity to make some wonderful summer memories while there is still time left.
 The summer of 2010 will only roll around once for us, and even now there are just a few weeks left before it will be time to create some of those fall fishing memories for this year.